wahrwolf/ba-thesis/chapters/22-experiment.md

 On all models 1000 sentences from the valdiation set where translated.
 The translations were stripped from the BPE and compared to the reference texts using BLEU, METEOR and ROUGE\_L.
 The scores where than used to find the best model.
-For the further comparison only,

 ## Comparison and evaluation of the domain control mechanism
 ### evaluation of the domain control mechanism
-The translations from the best models for all four corpora were than split into the three domains.
+The best models for all four corpora were than used to translate three domain only and one mixed text.
+Each text had 900 example sentences, which were chosen randomly from the original source.
 The three metrics were calculated on the domain texts and the combined text.

-For the evaluation I calculated the differences between the training with and without prefix constraints for both language paris and all four texts.
+For the evaluation I calculated the differences between the training with and without prefix constraints for both language pairs and all four texts.